toni-mo/mongoose/README.md

 ```
 Here **each agency in agencies** loops through agencies and for each of them creates following html elements.

-To render agency propety I'm using forlowing ways of assigning:
+To render agency property I'm using forlowing ways of assigning:
 ```
 .agency-item
     h4.agency-title= agency.name